tamasree/web-scraping-challenge/README.md

 ### NASA Mars News

-* Scrape the [Mars News Site](https://redplanetscience.com/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that you can reference later.
+* The [Mars News Site](https://redplanetscience.com/) was scraped to collect the latest News Title and Paragraph Text.
+The text  was assigned to variables that was referenced later.

 ```python
 # Example: